Sid00867/MNIST-Digit-Classifier/README.md

 # MNIST-Digit-Classifier
-A Mnist Digit classifier using pygame built on a custom-built Neural network without the standard ML libraries such as sk-learn
+A Mnist Digit classifier using pygame built on a custom-built Neural network without the standard ML libraries such as sk-learn/pytorch/tensorflow